 It can even help manage the side effects of treatment and speed up recovery, and equip patients both physically and mentally for the road ahead.

 Still not convinced?

 An Australian cancer organisation made worldwide headlines by recommending exercise as a cancer treatment of its own, in a joint call with 25 other cancer bodies.

 The Clinical Oncology Society of Australia says exercise is so important that it should be embedded as part of standard practice in cancer care, to help counteract the adverse effects of cancer and its treatment.

 In a position statement published in the Medical Journal of Australia last year, COSA advised that best practice cancer care should include referral to an accredited exercise physiologistand/or physical therapist with experience in cancer care.

 “All people with cancer should avoid inactivity and return to normal daily activities as soon as possible following diagnosis,” COSA urged, taking into account a person’s individual ability and condition.

-At Hollywood Private Hospital, our experts can help develop a tailored exercise program to suit your needs, as well as answer any questions you may have.
+At Hollywood Private Hospital, our experts can help develop a tailored exercise program with types of exercises to suit your needs, as well as answer any questions you may have.